seajupiter/purelisp/README.md

 # PureLisp

-A minimalist Lisp interpreter and compiler implemented in Rust, created as a project for the PKU Compiler Principles (Honor Track) course.
+A minimalist Lisp-like pure functional language with an interpreter and a compiler implemented in Rust, created as a project for the PKU Compiler Principles (Honor Track) course.

 ## Overview

-PureLisp is a simple yet powerful Lisp-like language with both an interpreter and a compiler.
-The language supports key functional programming features like closures, higher-order functions, recursion, and more.
+PureLisp is a simple yet powerful Lisp-like dynamically-typed language with both an interpreter and a compiler (to C code).
+The language supports key functional programming features such as first-class functions and more.

-## Features
+## Feature Roadmap

-- Interactive REPL for quick experimentation
+- [x] Interactive REPL for quick experimentation
-- File-based evaluation for larger programs
+- [x] File-based evaluation for larger programs
-- Compiler for bytecode generation
+- [x] Compiler for C-code generation
+- [x] Higher-order functions
+- [x] Function Currying (partial evaluation) support for interpreter (the compiler does not support it yet)
+- [ ] Lisp quote/unquote syntax
+- [ ] Pairs, list datatype support
+- [ ] Garbage collection

 ## Getting Started